Shen Congwen: Career

 On 22 December 1924, the Morning Supplement first published his essay An Unposted Letter (Chinese: 一封未曾付邮的信; pinyin: Yī fēng wèi céng fù yóu dē xìn).
 He began publishing short stories and essays regularly in Fiction Monthly and Crescent Moon, two highly influential literary magazines of the New Culture Movement.
 In 1925 Shen became a student of Professor Lin Zaiping, who introduced him to the famous modernist poet Xu Zhimo.
 In the 1930s he gained fame with his longer works such as Border Town and The Long River.
-In Beijing Shen Congwen met several influential figures of the New Culture Movement including Ding Ling and her husband Hu Yepin.
+In Beijing Shen met several influential figures of the New Culture Movement including Ding Ling and her husband Hu Yepin.
 He lived with the couple for some time before the three writers moved to Shanghai together in 1927.

 In Shanghai, Shen, Ding and Hu edited a newspaper literary supplement called Red and Black and later The Human World Monthly, the literary supplement for the Human World Bookstore in Shanghai.
 In early 1929 the trio published the first edition of their own literary magazine called the Red and Black Monthly.
 At the time a philosophical battle was begun in the Shanghai literary scene concerning the proper role of writers and art in the forming of new Chinese society.
 On one side were the communists represented by the Creation Society whose slogan was changed to "Literature is the tool for class struggle!"
 Rival literary magazine The Torrent argued strongly against "proletarian revolutionary literature."
-The Crescent Moon Society was decidedly anti-political, and it is with this group that Shen Congwen found his literary philosophy fitted best.
+The Crescent Moon Society was decidedly anti-political, and it is with this group that Shen found his literary philosophy fitted best.

 By 1929, Shen, Ding, and Hu's publications had all failed while the political situation in Shanghai was increasingly hostile to writers not wholly allied with the Nationalists (KMT).
 Ding and Hu left for Jinan that year fearing that their political leanings would put them in danger if they stayed in Shanghai.
-As his two former partners began work at a high school in Jinan, Shen Congwen took a position as instructor of Chinese Literature and writer-in-residence at the Wusong Chinese Institute.
+As his two former partners began work at a high school in Jinan, Shen took a position as instructor of Chinese Literature and writer-in-residence at the Wusong Chinese Institute.
 Hu Shih president of the school and a founder of the Crescent Moon Society offered him the job, making a special exception for Shen who would normally not have been eligible for the position, lacking any academic degree.
 Hu Shi appreciated Shen's abilities, and Shen also joined the literati circle in Beijing.